 Recently, gay marriage was briefly legal in the state of Alabama.
 Judge Callie Granade struck down the ban on gay marriage and declared it unconstitutional; however, there has been a political outcry from notable individuals like Chief Justice Roy Moore and even the state’s Supreme Court.
-Here’s an update on the matter and the current status on gay marriage in the state of Alabama.
+Here’s an update on the matter and the current status on gay marriage and divorce in the state of Alabama.

 Essentially, same-sex marriage was legal for just over a week, but there was an intense amount of confusion from county clerks issuing licenses because of Chief Justice Moore’s last minute effort to delay the ruling by advocating for defiance of Judge Granade’s momentous decision.
 Many offices were unsure of whether to listen to Judge Granade or Chief Justice Moore and either refused to issue marriage licenses to same-sex couples or any couples, including heterosexual ones, hoping to apply.
 However, Judge Granade later clarified her ruling and ordered all counties to issue marriage licenses which paved the way for same-sex marriages to commence statewide.

 Why Are Same-Sex Marriages No Longer Allowed?